 Fireflies, lightning bugs, or lightning beetles.
 Whatever you call them, they are a hallmark of summer in many places.
 Do you know how to attract fireflies so you can catch them or observe them up close?
 Read on to find out how.
 Affiliate links are included in this post.

 Read Books about Fireflies

 If you only choose one book about fireflies, choose How to Survive as a Firefly.
 My kids and I are in love with this one.
 We were sent a copy for review.
 You’ll learn about the life cycle of a firefly through humor, fun facts, and fabulous illustrations.
 The fireflies in the book are adorable and they are hilarious.
 The book is packed full of information about fireflies.
 It really has all you need.
 Check out all of the activities and printables available to go along with the book on How to Survive books series website from The Innovation Press.

 Living Lights: Fireflies in Your Backyard

-We read the book Living Lights: Fireflies in Your Backyard to learn more about fireflies.
-Here are some quick facts we learned:
+We also read the book Living Lights: Fireflies in Your Backyard to learn more about fireflies.
+This book is a more typical non-fiction picture book.
+The information is more succinct than the book above.
+Here are just some of the quick facts we learned:

 - There are 2000 difference species of fireflies. (over 150 in North America)